YongoDavid/Demo-2024/README.md

-practicws a little with mysql and getting a hand of it practiced interacting with api using postman created database for the properties project , and created for the blogs project
+practicws a little with mysql and getting a hand of it practiced interacting with api using postman created database for the properties project , and created for the blogs project i just have to link the database to thier own websites and test if it is working